MrVokerr/Guides-Launcher/README.md

-# Guides Launcher
+# 🎯 Guides Launcher

+> ✅ **Just download `Guides.exe` and you're good to go.**
+> 🛠️ Want to add your own classes, specs, or guide links?
+See the **[Customizing It Yourself](#customizing-it-yourself)** section below.

-A tiny, standalone GUI app for Windows that helps you quickly open your favorite World of Warcraft class/spec guide pages in your browser.
+A tiny, standalone GUI app for Windows that helps you instantly open the most up-to-date World of Warcraft guide pages for your chosen class and spec.

 ---